irandms/1bitsy-website/content/overview/quickstart.md

 Black Magic Probe to your 1Bitsy using the JTAG ribbon cable.
 Make sure that you plug in the Black Magic Probe first so that it's virtual serial interfaces get indexed first.
-You can use the `dmesg` command to inspect what your linux kernel is finding and doing while you are connecting thisgs together.
+You can use the `dmesg` command to inspect what your linux kernel is finding and doing while you are connecting things together.
 Your 1Bitsy might already have some firmware that exposes a serial port, which will interfere with the instructions below.
-So make sure that your Black Magic Probe got /dev/ttyACM0 and /dew/ttyACM1 assigned and not some other number.
+So make sure that your Black Magic Probe got /dev/ttyACM0 and /dev/ttyACM1 assigned and not some other number.
 Of course you can adjust the commands further down in case the device files have different names.